 In June 2019, Florida Governor Ron DeSantis signed “Andrew’s Law,” named after a Florida State University (FSU) student who passed away in November 2017 due to hazing.
 The new law makes hazing that results in a serious injury or death a third-degree felony, punishable by a maximum five-year prison sentence and/or a fine no more than $5,000.

 Additionally, Andrew’s Law makes individuals responsible for organizing a hazing event—but are not present at the event—criminally liable in the event of a serious injury or death caused by hazing.
 However, the first person who calls 911 or anyone who administers aid to a victim while waiting for emergency medical services will avoid criminal prosecution.

-If you are facing hazing accusations in Miami, contact Hager & Schwartz, P.A. today at (305) 330-1360 for a free consultation.
+If you are facing hazing accusations in Miami, contact Hager & Schwartz, P.A. today at (305) 330-1360 for an immediate consultation.
 We are committed to protecting your rights, reputation, and future from serious criminal penalties.